danielonit/cli-task-manager/README.md

 # CLI-Task-Manager
-Simple task manager that runs in the CLI created with Python.
+Simple task manager that was created with Python and runs in the CLI.

 ## Overview
 I created this project because to-do list programs really help me be productive and I thought it'd be interesting to make my own that works in the CLI.
 My goals for this project were get more comfortable using the CLI, different libraries, and JSON files with my Python code.
 This is a really good offline solution for a to-do list app if you're somewhere without internet.